Hexavalent Chromium Testing Lab Houston, TX

 ⚠ Critical: NIOSH 7300 (Total Chromium) Is Analytically Invalid for OSHA 1910.1026 Compliance

 NIOSH 7300 uses strong acid digestion (HNO₃/HCl) which destroys Cr(VI) speciation — all chromium is converted to a single ionic state during digestion.
 The result cannot distinguish Cr(VI) (human carcinogen, OSHA PEL 5 µg/m³) from Cr(III) (essential nutrient, no OSHA PEL).
 A total chromium result of 10 µg/m³ could mean 10 µg/m³ of Cr(VI) (double the PEL) or 10 µg/m³ of Cr(III) (no regulatory concern) — there is no way to know from a NIOSH 7300 result alone.
 Additionally, MCE filters used for NIOSH 7300 do not preserve Cr(VI) speciation — Cr(VI) reduces to Cr(III) during acid digestion, making retrospective speciation impossible.
-Use NIOSH 7605 with Na₂CO₃-impregnated PVC filters from the start.
+Use OSHA ID-215 (v2) with Na₂CO₃-impregnated PVC filters from the start.

 ✗ INVALID for OSHA 1910.1026 Compliance